 Calm down!
 First of all, the hard part is just getting the stories down on paper.
 To do that, begin any place you want.
 The point is to get started, somewhere ... anywhere.
 You can always go back and make changes later.

 Okay.
 So you might start, for example, with where and when you were born.
 You could give this simple section a simple title such as, "Where and When I Was Born."
 Difficult, huh?
 Then, just go on and tell us where and when you were born.
 Anything you that you think is either interesting or important about your topic, write it down.
 After that, you might want to talk about where you grew up, and about your family--in general.
 Were you an only child?
 If so, what was it like growing up as an only child?
 Did you have siblings?
 If so, how many, how close in age?
 What was it like growing up with sisters, brothers, or both?

 Now, that you've gotten over the fear of getting started, take a look at what you've written, and then go back over it.
-With the initial fear in the past, it's time to start thinking about a theme.
-What is it about your life, or the life of a loved one, that you think might be a good theme or central idea for your book?
-Did you or a loved one do something heroic?
-Was there something especially unique or interesting about an ancestor of yours?
-Did you have a pet that rescued a family from a blazing inferno?
+Are there there pictures that--when put together, might represent a theme?
+Is there something that happened in your life, or the life of a loved one, that you think might be a good theme or central idea for a part of your book?
+Have you or a loved one done something heroic?
+What about your ancestors?
+Did anyone do something especially unique or interesting that could take up a page or two in your photo book?
+Was there a pet that rescued a family from a blazing inferno?
 Or an uncle who did the same thing?
 What about a grandmother who won 57 blue ribbons at the county fair for her delicious apple pie?

 © 2012 Sallie B Middlebrook PhD